Consensys/doc.web3signer/docs/tutorials/load-launchpad-keystores.md

 ## 2. Generate validators

 This step generates a validator on the `sepolia` testnet.
-Use the [Holeksy Staking Launchpad](https://holesky.launchpad.ethereum.org/en/) and follow the step-by-step process to deposit your funds and generate the keystore.
+Use the [Holesky Staking Launchpad](https://holesky.launchpad.ethereum.org/en/) and follow the step-by-step process to deposit your funds and generate the keystore.

 The process includes installing the consensus layer deposit CLI tool, to generate your validator